Gunjanmishra481/FlipLearn/README.md

 # FlipLearn

-FlipLearn is a simple, interactive flashcard application built with React and TypeScript.
-It helps users memorize and learn new information through digital flashcards with questions and answers.
+A modern flashcard application built with React for effective learning and memory retention.

 ## Features

-- Interactive flashcards with flip animation
+- Interactive flashcards with smooth flip animations
-- Navigation between cards
+- Modern glass-morphism UI effects
-- Simple and intuitive user interface
+- Dark and light theme support
+- Category filtering
+- Confidence ratings for tracking progress
+- Statistics dashboard
+- Keyboard shortcuts for efficient navigation

+## Getting Started

+1. Clone the repository
+2. Install dependencies: `npm install`
+3. Start the development server: `npm start`
+4. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+## Technologies Used

+- React
+- TypeScript
+- CSS with modern glass effects and animations
-- Responsive design for various screen sizes
+- Context API for state management
+- Custom hooks for keyboard shortcuts and local storage

+## License

+This project is licensed under the MIT License.

 ## Installation